yashinlin/Portfolio/loan_default_risk/README.md

 The objective for this project is to predict which loans provided by Home Credit Group will be past due (ie. including both late payments and defaults).

 # Summary of Findings
-* Final model

-### Usage Instructions
-* * Project code housed in Jupyter notebooks in the following order:
-  01 Application_train data cleaning + EDA.ipynb
-  02 Application_train modelling.ipynb
-  03 Modelling using features from other tables.ipynb
-* Each notebook starts with a high level summary of the key findings for the corresponding notebook

-### Key File Names
-* Notebook files:
-    01 Risk_eval data cleaning + EDA.ipynb
-    02 Risk_eval modelling.ipynb
-    03 Features from other tables.ipynb
-* Python libraries (numbers correspond to notebooks): ./utils/libraries01 and libraries02_03
-* Functions: ./utils/functions.py

 ### Final Model
 The final model included 29 features.
 The top ones, in reverse order of importance, were:
 * _Two features for normalized scores from an external data source not further identified in data dictionary_
 * Kind of goods the client applied for in the previous application